 Best time to visit Cologne

-The best time to visit Cologne is during Carnival, which is around February/March, which is really fab to experience.
+The best time to visit Cologne is during Carnival, which is around February/March.
+It really is fab to experience.
 Otherwise I would suggest May – September to visit Cologne.

 It can be really easy to get to Cologne, but it really depends where you live.
-I know that an international bus service stops in Cologne from other cities in Europe, which should be a very cheap option if you don’t want to fly.
+There is an international bus service stops in Cologne from other cities in Europe, which should be a very cheap option if you don’t want to fly.

 However, you can find cheap flights from Europe to Cologne.
 Cologne airport is also a base for GermanWings, a good low cost carrier.
 You should check rates with them to see if you can find a deal.

 Not that far away is Dusseldorf, which also has an international airport with a few low cost airlines.